wesh92/explore-asm/README.md

 `docker run -idt -v path/to/root:/root asm-examples:latest `

+You can also use the absolute path above depending on your needs.

 I recommend using VSCode and popping into your container with it using `F1 -> Dev Containers Attach to Running Container`!